 10 year Old Mercedes Maintenance

-Lets assume you buy that ten year old Mercedes.
-We’ll assume also, your new to you Merc has about 100 thousand on the clock, was well cared for and the dealer completed a full service before you took delivery.
+Let’s assume you buy that ten-year-old Mercedes.
+We’ll also assume your new to you Merc has about 100 thousand on the clock, was well cared for, and the dealer completed a full service before you took delivery.

 The usual maintenance items will be needed at regular intervals, of course: